open-telemetry/opentelemetry.io/content/en/docs/collector/management.md

 ![OpAMP example setup](../img/opamp.svg)

-1. The OpenTelemetry collector, configured with pipeline(s) to:
+1. The OpenTelemetry Collector, configured with pipeline(s) to:
    - (A) receive signals from downstream sources
    - (B) export signals to upstream destinations, potentially including telemetry about the collector itself (represented by the OpAMP `own_xxx`